 - Do you have a child who is under 18 years of age?

 - Is your child in pain?
 Does your child have oral infection?

 - Does your child have no dental coverage, or only limited dental coverage?

 - Is it a hardship to pay for dental treatment?

-If you have answered "yes" to the above questions, your child may be eligible to receive dental treatment at no charge at the Population and Public Health Dental Clinics.
+If you have answered "yes" to the above questions, your child may be eligible to receive dental treatment at no charge at the Primary Health Care Dental Clinics.

 Call the Oral Health Program at 306-655-4261, or contact us at email@example.com.
 Our caring, qualified staff will answer your questions.